 - 1. Other than at the request of the employee, by virtue of disciplinary measure or in pursuance of the Incompatibility of Office States-General and European Parliament Act, or the articles 9.5, 9.6, 9.7, 9.8 and 9.9 of this Collective Labour Agreement, the employee with an indefinite-term employment can be dismissed on grounds of: - a.
 Failing to meet a requirement for eligibility, as stipulated by the employer in a scheme prior to appointment, unless the requirement is only applicable prior to the commencement of the function; - b.
 The lack of a residence or work permit; - c.
-An irrevocable judicial decision whereby the employee is placed under guardianship; - d.
+An irrevocable judicial decision whereby the employee is placed under quardianship; - d.
 The occurrence of committal for failure to comply with a judicial order for debts by virtue of an irrevocable judicial decision; - e.
 An irrevocable sentence regarding custodial sentence for a criminal offence; - f.
 Continuing disability, due to illnesses or shortcomings, which will impede the fulfilment of his function, as appears from continuance of the procedure meant in article 20 of the ZAOI.
 This dismissal can also be granted to part-time employers.
 After full dismissal only a part-time employment can be effected with the employee, subject to suitable work in the employer's organization; - g.
-Incompetence or disability other than on grounds of illness or physically incapabilities for the function held by him; - h.
-Furnishing incomplete or incorrect information for or in connection with employment or medical examination, without which he would not have gained either employment or approval, unless the employee can convince employer that he acted in good faith; - i.
-Reaching retirement. - 2.
-Honourable dismissal will be granted on grounds of the first paragraph under sections a, f, g and i. - 3.
-In case of a dismissal on grounds of the first paragraph, under sections a or g, a notice period of 3 months is taken into consideration.
-No notice period needs to be taken into consideration for granting dismissal on grounds of sections b, c, d, e, f, h. and i.
+Incompetence or disability other than on grounds of illness or physically incapabilities for the function held by him;

-&lt;sup>16 See Eligibility for Permanent Invalidity Benefit (Restrictions) Act, Bulletin of Acts, 2001, 628.
+15 See Eligibility for Permanent Invalidity Benefit (Restrictions) Act, Bulletin of Acts, 2001, 628.